TristanThorburn/FireIt/README.md

 -Replicate the user interface of the main data computer to set up information for the summary dashboard mechanics to utilize

--Menu Entry Setup:
+Menu Entry Setup:
     -Add / Store items for the menu that can be added to table bills, organized by categories / subcategory -like the original system initial items can be created with just a name, any current data populates placeholders in form or is displayed for the user

--Employee Data Setup:
+Employee Data Setup:
     -Add / Store employee data, current data is populated via placeholder or other display, ability to add employees to firebase 'authenticating' from data entered into the employee form

--Table Map Settings:
+Table Map Settings:
     -Update the display of the table map on the front end summary dash which pulls table locations from this saved data.

--Future sections for:
+Future sections for:
     - payment data
     - misc settings